conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

 If a package is no longer maintained ``conda-forge`` will *archive* the repository.
 An archived repository can no longer accept PRs and issues, which prevents people and ``regro-cf-autotick-bot`` from updating the package (an example would be to re-render the feedstock to support new Python versions).
+Note that this **does not** remove the existing packages, those will still be available.

 If you believe a feedstock should be archived, please contact `@conda-forge/core <https://github.com/orgs/conda-forge/teams/core>`__.